fivetran/dbt_iterable_source/README.md

 This package enriches your Fivetran data by doing the following:

-- Adds descriptions to tables and columns that are synced using Fivetran.
+- Adding descriptions to tables and columns that are synced using Fivetran.
-- Adds column-level testing where applicable.
+- Adding column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-- Models staging tables to be used in our transform package.
+- Using models staging tables in our transform package.

 ## Models